2hdddg/c64/README.md

-C64 implementation for fun and nostalgica..
+C64 emulator implementation for fun and nostalgica..